Morgan Wallen I'm the Problem press photo

 One Thing At A Time

-Although flying under the radar compared to other hits from the album, there's a reason Morgan Wallen decided to name the project and the associated tour after this.
-‘One Thing at a Time’ showcases a new dimension to Morgan's sound, and laid the foundation for the genre-blurring electricity of ‘I Had Some Help’ and ’Love Somebody’.
+Although being largely overlooked compared to other hits from the album, there's a reason Wallen decided to name the project and the associated tour after this.
+‘One Thing at a Time’ showcased a new dimension to Morgan's sound, and laid the foundation for the genre-blurring electricity of ‘I Had Some Help’ and ’Love Somebody’.

 2